en-wl/wordlist/README.md

 As previously mentioned the `scowl` script is a very thin wrapper around the `libscowl` package.
 As such, you can instead use `python3 -m libscowl` instead of going through the script.
-Use of the python module directly instead of through the command line interface is also supported but the API may change without notice.
-The best documentation to the API is via `__main__.py`.
+Use of the python module directly instead of through the command line interface is also supported to some extent.
+Calling the high level functions as it done in the `__main__.py` is supported, but the API may stil change.
+Direct use of the internal data structures, however, is not supported.

 File Format